-Х A numeric matrix-like object of normalized log-expression values, where each column corresponds to a cell and each row corresponds to an endogenous gene.
-Alternatively, a SingleCellExperiment object containing such a matrix. fit A list containing the output of trendVar, run on log-expression values for spike- in genes. block A factor containing the level of a blocking factor for each cell. design A numeric matrix describing the uninteresting factors contributing to expression in each cell.
+X A numeric matrix-like object of normalized log-expression values, where each column corresponds to a cell and each row corresponds to an endogenous gene.
+Alternatively, a SingleCellExperiment object containing such a matrix. fit A list containing trend, a function that takes a numeric vector of abundances and returns the technical component of variation.
+This is usually produced by running trendVar on log-expression values for spike-in genes. block A factor containing the level of a blocking factor for each cell. design A numeric matrix describing the uninteresting factors contributing to expression in each cell.
 Alternatively, a single factor for one-way layouts. subset.row See ?"scran-gene-selection".
-BPPARAM A BiocParallelParam object indicating whether and how parallelization should be performed across genes. ••• For decomposeVar, matrix, list-method, additional arguments to pass to testVar For decomposeVar, SingleCellExperiment, list-method, additional arguments to pass to the matrix method.
+BPPARAM A BiocParallelParam object indicating whether and how parallelization should be performed across genes.
+For decomposeVar, matrix, list-method, additional arguments to pass to testVar.
+For decomposeVar, SingleCellExperiment, list-method, additional arguments to pass to the matrix method.